beverleysun/softeng250-hw4/README.md

 ## Various processing of directed graphs

 ```
-Given input directed graph, G, the code should do the following:
+Given a directed graph input, G, the code should do the following:
 1. Output all the vertices that have the same in and out degrees.
 2. Output the average in-degree and the average out-degree of vertices.
 3. Test if G has a cycle.